top of page

 Sugar Leaf

-Sugar leaves look similar to fan leaves but are smaller, envelop the flowers and have dense concentrations of potent trichomes.
-Sugar leaves are usually removed in the trimming process and used to create extracts, edibles and other byprodroducts.
+Sugar leaves look similar to fan leaves but are smaller, envelop the flowers, and have dense concentrations of potent trichomes.
+Sugar leaves are usually removed in the trimming process and used to create extracts, edibles, and other byproducts.

 Synthetic/Supplemental Nutrients

-Synthetic and/or supplemental nutrients are liquids, powders or other products use to fertilize plants.
+Synthetic and/or supplemental nutrients are liquids, powders, or other products used to fertilize plants.

 Terpenes